Strawberry Icebox Cake

 Storage Instructions

-This no bake wonder is best served after chilling overnight.
-The layers will have just settled into each other without getting mushy.
+This no-bake wonder is best served after chilling overnight.
+The layers will have just settled into one another without becoming mushy.

 After about 2 days, the graham crackers will become very mushy.